Sony XM5 vs Sennheiser Momentum 4: 2026 Value Play

 Sennheiser Momentum 4 vs Sony WH-1000XM5 laid flat side by side

-• Sony WH-1000XM5 has superior noise cancelling performance, better comfort, and comparable sound quality, but only after EQ.
+• Sony WH-1000XM5 has superior noise cancelling performance and better comfort, but worse build quality due to the weak hinge design.

-• Sennheiser Momentum 4 has better sound quality out of the box, double the battery life, stronger build quality, and is a slightly better value.
+• Sennheiser Momentum 4 has better sound quality, double the battery life, stronger build quality, and is a better value.

 Sennheiser Momentum 4 vs Sony WH-1000XM5 Price Compared